 This was a student I made cry right before vacation.
 English name of Charlie.
 I’m talking shuddering, hyperventilating type tears.
 No amount of soothing words or reassurances helped, because by that point, it was too late.

-I was in an intense mood that day, and when Charlie grew unsure answering a question, I pushed him pretty hard.
+I was in an intense mood that day, and when Charlie became unsure while answering a question in class, I pushed him pretty hard.
 Despite being aware that he is sensitive sometimes, I was determined to have him answer the question, was convinced he could do it.

 In the end, he lost his confidence and broke down.
 In slow motion.
-His face crumpling as he finally admitted in front of me and his peers that he just didn’t know.
+His face crumpled as he finally admitted in front of me and his peers that he just didn’t know.

 A kid’s face changes when they reach that point of giving up.
 Something shifts in their brain.
 Something shuts down.
 They stop seeing the feat as attainable, and it becomes just that: out of reach.
 I hate seeing that shift.
 I hate seeing kids give up.
 I hate seeing them feel defeated.
 As if they are a failure for not knowing the answer to one question.

 I also felt like a bit of a failure, however, because despite telling Charlie I was sorry, that it was okay to make mistakes, that it didn’t matter if he got answers wrong, that he shouldn’t listen to the other kids’ insensitive comments, he was so upset he could barely breathe.
 When he left the classroom, he couldn’t even look at me.
 He was broken, inconsolable, and right before vacation, too.
-Part of me thought I might never see him again.
+Since my class is completely optional, part of me thought I might never see him again.

 Fortunately, I did.

-He came into the classroom smiling on Monday, and despite the fact that I could see through his practiced air of unconcern, I was glad.
+Charlie came into the classroom smiling on Monday, and despite the fact that I could see through his practiced air of unconcern, I was glad.
 Glad to have the chance to show him I cared.
-And glad he had the chance to recover from his perceived failure.
+And glad he had had the chance to recover from his perceived failure.